-The solicitation of a minor is the engagement or promotion of sexual activity with a minor.
-Online enticement of a juvenile is a very common crime and is considered a felony that involves the use of the internet as a means of communication.
-The online solicitation of a minor involves an adult participating in an online conversation (using social media sites such as Facebook, Twitter, and Instagram) with a juvenile and during this conversation, promotes the minor to meet with them or another individual with the intention of engaging in sexual activity.
-A person charged with internet enticement of a juvenile faces several years of imprisonment and thousands of dollar worth of fines.
+The online sexual solicitation of a minor is the engagement or promotion of sexual activity with a minor.
+Online sexual solicitation of a juvenile is a very common crime and is considered a felony that involves the use of the internet as a means of communication.
+The online sexual solicitation of a minor involves an adult participating in an online conversation (using social media sites such as Facebook, Twitter, and Instagram) with a juvenile and during this conversation, promotes the minor to meet with them or another individual with the intention of engaging in sexual activity.
+A person charged with online sexual solicitation of a juvenile faces several years of imprisonment and thousands of dollar worth of fines.

-The online soliciting of a minor in Maryland is the occurrence of any of the following crimes:
+The online sexual solicitation of a minor in Maryland is the occurrence of any of the following crimes:

 - Exposure of genitals to a juvenile to encouraging of exposure of the juvenile’s genitals.